 Welcome to Partners in Foster Care

-Our Foster & Kinship Service and Intensive Fostering Service are funded through the Department of Communities, Child Safety and Disability Services to recruit, train, assess and support carers.
+Our Foster & Kinship Service and Intensive Fostering Service are funded through the Department of Children, Youth Justice and Multicultural Affairs to recruit, train, assess and support carers.

 Interested in Becoming a Carer?

 No experience or qualifications necessary.
 If you have the time, capacity and energy to care for a child, we would love to hear from YOU!

 If you are interested in becoming a carer you can contact us on (07) 4169 0587 or alternatively you can complete an Online Enquiry and one of our friendly staff will contact you.

 Foster care is a way of providing a secure and safe family life for children who cannot live at home.
 It is often used to provide temporary care while parents get help sorting out problems; take a break; or to help children or young people through a difficult period in their life.
 Often children will return home once the problems that caused them to come into foster care have been resolved.
 Others may stay in long-term foster care and some will move on to live independently.
 As a Foster Carer you can choose whether you would like to provide emergency, short or long-term care.
 Whatever you choose to do your commitment will be valued by PIFC and your local community.